Video production has a reputation for being costly and time-consuming.

 Are any of the shots mission critical or time sensitive?: If you only have limited time to film a certain person, one-time event, or a limited amount of access to a location, it may make sense to budget for additional hands to make your production run quickly and with less room for error.
 The more critical the shoot, the more people you should have in dedicated positions to execute the task at hand.
 A specialized crew with unique roles is costlier up-front, but may be worth it if there is any chance the whole production will fail if something were to go wrong.

 What crew roles are most important?
 Even though every role on a film set is “important”, there are roles that may be more important than others depending on the nature of your shoot.
-A fashion or lifestyle shoot budget would need to put extra emphasis on hair, makeup wardrobe, cinematography and locations.
-A comedic sketch’s success would hinge on a great director and performers.
-To get more from a limited budget, you should identify and budget more for the areas that are critical and cut back in areas that may be less important to the success of the shoot.
+A fashion or lifestyle shoot would need to budget with extra emphasis on hair, makeup, wardrobe, cinematography and locations.
+A comedic sketch’s success would hinge on a better writer, director, and performers.
+To get more from a limited budget, you should identify and budget more in the areas that are critical and cut back in areas that may be less important to the success of the shoot.

 Would the project be better served by a smaller crew or single camera operator?
 Certain types of productions such as documentaries sometimes require smaller crews.
 When shooting documentary-style pieces, it makes sense to keep the crew lean and nimble, with enough time budgeted to be present for certain events and milestones to unfold, conduct interviews, or revisit locations.
 A small crew is less intrusive, enabling more “intimate” interviews and low-profile b-roll filming.